nobodyg0n3/pui-homework-sr/final-project/README.md

 I’ve decided to approach the resume page based on a balance of simplicity and ambition.
 I found it challenging to get specific feedback on which resume format to choose, as my peers seemed indecisive and only responded when I asked direct questions.
 Given the limited guidance, I’ll aim for an MVP approach with a simple PDF hyperlink initially, which aligns with the standard setup on many portfolio sites.
 However, my goal is to develop this further into an animated resume with an option to download, offering an engaging yet practical overview of my experiences.
 This will be explored more throughout the development process and testing.

-For the “About” page, I plan to expand beyond the typical image and brief intro commonly seen on other portfolios.
+For the "About" page, I plan to expand beyond the typical image and brief intro commonly seen on other portfolios.
 This page offers an opportunity to provide a more comprehensive view of my background, particularly my leadership experiences.
 For instance, I can highlight my work in advancing CS Equity and accessibility, which led to a letter of recognition from Kamala Harris.
-The inclusion of such experiences will make the “About” page more meaningful, showing not only my skills but my commitments and the impact of my work.
+The inclusion of such experiences will make the "About" page more meaningful, showing not only my skills but my commitments and the impact of my work.

 Accessibility remains a critical focus, but I understand now that trying to make every element perfectly accessible immediately may not be feasible.
 Instead, I’ll focus on practical, high-impact improvements and continuously seek feedback to refine the design as I go.
 This will allow me to address the needs that most affect usability while balancing the ambition of my design.
 This makes me more confident in achieving a high quality combination of idea 2 and 3.